 What’s more, every cluster has overhead, known as the control plane.
 Even if you get to be a whizz at shrinking clusters, making a cluster too small turns it inefficient: it’s almost all overhead and only a little bit application.

-A cluster with good, high, utilisation—but the control plain consumes the majority of the computational resources.
+A cluster with good, high, utilisation—but the control plane consumes the majority of the computational resources.

 Ideally, instead of shrinking our clusters, we should be pooling resources by sharing our clusters.
 This is technologically simple, but there’s a barrier.
 Conway's Law applies to clusters as well as code!
 Conway's Law says that your architecture replicates your organisational structure.
 In my experience your cluster topology also ends up mirroring your org chart.